basho/basho_docs/source/languages/en/riak/dev/data-modeling/data-types.md

 	}

 	public void visitPage() {

+		// When constructing CounterUpdate objects, the only argument
+		// you need to pass is the integer increment or decrement.
+		// You can decrement a counter by passing in a negative number.
 		CounterUpdate cu = new CounterUpdate(1);
 		MapUpdate mu = new MapUpdate()
 				.update("visits", cu);

-		// Using our updateMapWithoutContext from above
+		// Using our updateMapWithoutContext method from above updateMapWithoutContext(mu);
-		updateMapWithoutContext(mu);
 	}
 }